Rinbo/online-store-nodejs/README.md

 # Pizza Ordering Node.js

-Example project for creating an API endpoint with node.js with the following features:
+Example project for creating an API endpoint with node.js and a frontend client with the following features:

 - Create a user
 - Add pizzas to a cart
 - Make an order and handle transactions using Stripe
 - Send an email receipt using Mailgun

 Access to the API is managed with a token with a default expiry of one hour.
-No npm packages were used in this application
+No npm packages were used in this application.

 ## Installation